NextechSystems/selectapidocspub/source/includes/_appointment.md

 | practitioner.name | query | The first or last name of the appointment's practitioner | No |
 | status | query | The status of the appointment.
 Currently supported values are: cancelled, booked, noshow, arrived, fulfilled, and pending | No |

+#### Multiple Search Values
+Multiple search values are supported for all fields except date.
+To use multiple values, a comma should be placed in between the values you would like to search for.
+This search results in the values being ORed together.

 #### Example: Get all appointments for a patient by chart number

 <pre class="center-column">